ericsonga/APCSAReview/_sources/ListBasics/listVsArray.rst

    Note that you don't have to specify the size of the ``ArrayList`` like you do with an array.

-Setting the Value at An Index in an Array or List
+Setting the value at an index in an Array or List
 ---------------------------------------------------

 ..	index::